muhammadzkralla/muhammadzkralla/README.md

 ### 🧠 About Me

-- 👨‍💻 **Software Engineer since 2019**, passionate about understanding systems by **rebuilding them from scratch**.
+- **Software Engineer since 2019**, passionate about understanding systems by **rebuilding them from scratch**.
-- 🔁 I love **reinventing the wheel**, not for novelty, but for mastery.
+- I love **reinventing the wheel**, not for novelty, but for mastery.
-- 🧵 Obsessively curious about how things work under the hood: memory, networking and protocols, database engines, coroutines, I/O, and async architectures.
+- Obsessively curious about how things work under the hood: memory, networking and protocols, database engines, coroutines, I/O, async architectures, etc.
-- 🐧 I live in the terminal.
+- Terminal citizen.
 My daily environment is a finely tuned Linux setup powered by a fleet of CLI tools crafted for speed, productivity, and minimalism.
-- 📚 I read technical books, and I write **technical deep-dives** on Medium to share what I learn.
+- Technical books reader, and author of **technical deep-dives** on Medium to share what I learn.
-- ⚙️ I care about **code quality**, **performance**, and **clarity**—writing code that’s as elegant as it is efficient.
+- Committed to **code quality**, **performance**, and **clarity**, writing code that’s as elegant as it is efficient.

 ---